Sheridan Wyoming

 It could very well be that the spirits who may reside here don’t want to get in the way of the staff, and don’t do anything in front of them to draw attention to themselves.
 They are thrilled that the living restored their home!
 They are enjoying their home or place of employment; perhaps visiting their old valuables in this world.

 Visitors, however, are in a different category, as they may need to be watched, to help the staff.
 Visitors take a self-tour of the various floors.
-Experiences of visitors suggest that the spirit(s) may help to escort and/or silently supervise visitors; (cold spots and sensing unseen presences.
+Experiences of visitors suggest that the spirit(s) may help to escort and/or silently supervise visitors (cold spots and sensing unseen presences).

 Perhaps a certain spirit can’t help but get some chuckles at the reactions of visitors when he or she rocks in the various rocking chairs or pulls books from shelves.
-(This sounds like behavior of a young adult; perhaps 17 year old Hugh; Manville’s son who suddenly died at boarding school.)
+(This sounds like behavior of a young adult, perhaps 17-year-old Hugh; Manville’s son who suddenly died at boarding school).

 Wonder why the police dogs and their handlers were searching the mansion in the first place?
 I don’t quite believe their explanation that the dogs were on a training exercise but perhaps that is the truth.
-Or, could it be that an entity was indeed caught on the security camera?

 The website doesn’t deny this report; they just wondered how a report of this incident wound up on a paranormal website.
 They state; “How would they know?
 In the past thirty-three years, no one has ever asked to see our surveillance tapes.”
-Paranormal experiences have a way of being known.
-Perhaps an ex-security guard or ex staff member shared his/her experiences.
-Go and visit this glorious house museum, admire all the grandness of the decor, the many interesting exhibits and see if you feel anything paranormal.

 LOCATION